anddssan/CLOUDe/README.md

     Training.nn.2.predictor_cv
     Training.nn.2.predictor.hdf5

+To train the CLOUDe extreme gradient boosting models with a maximum depth of tress of 4 on this training dataset using five-fold cross-validation with hyperparameters eta drawn from {1, 2, 3}, log(lambda) drawn from {-3, -2, -1, 0, 1, 2, 3} and gamma drawn from {0, 0.5, 1}, type the commands:

+    ClassifierCVxgb(4, 1, 3, 3, -3, 3, 7, 0, 1, 3, "ExampleFiles/Training")
+    PredictorCVxgb(4, 1, 3, 3, -3, 3, 7, 0, 1, 3, "ExampleFiles/Training")

+The above operations will output the files

+    Training.xgb.4.classifier_cv
+    Training.xgb.4.predictor_cv

-Note that we perform training and hyperparameter tuning of the CLOUDe neural network in advance of application to test data, whereas the CLOUDe support vector machine and random forest classifiers and predictors are trained on-the-fly during application to test data.
+Note that we perform training and hyperparameter tuning of the CLOUDe neural network and extreme gradrient boosting models in advance of application to test data, whereas the CLOUDe support vector machine and random forest classifiers and predictors are trained on-the-fly during application to test data.

 Finally, to predict classes and evolutionary parameters for genes in an empirical dataset with the CLOUDe two-layer neural network, random forest, and support vector machine, type the commands:

     CLOUDeClassifyNN("ExampleFiles/Training", "ExampleFiles/EmpiricalData", 2)
     CLOUDePredictNN("ExampleFiles/Training", "ExampleFiles/EmpiricalData", 2)

+    CLOUDeClassifyXGB("ExampleFiles/Training", "ExampleFiles/EmpiricalData", 4)
+    CLOUDePredictXGB("ExampleFiles/Training", "ExampleFiles/EmpiricalData", 4)

     CLOUDeClassifyRF("ExampleFiles/Training", "ExampleFiles/EmpiricalData")
     CLOUDePredictRF("ExampleFiles/Training", "ExampleFiles/EmpiricalData")